Pubs in our area

 2-4 Market Place

-Hotel situated in centre of town with non residents bar but not interested in giving CAMRA any details.
+Hotel situated in centre of town with non residents sports bar but not interested in giving CAMRA any details.
 All beers served through CO2

 - Swan Hotel